Farber Hebrew Day School – Yeshivat Akiva: Battle of the Books

 For many years Akiva has participated in the Southfield Public Library's Battle of the Books, winning on a number of occasions.
 The first overall victory took place in 1989, when Akiva swept 1st, 2nd and 3rd place.
 In 2012 a team from Akiva again won the competition.
 In 2013, an Akiva team won both divisions.
 An Akiva team placed every year from 2014 to 2018, winning first in 2014, 2015, 2017, and 2018.

 Israel Quiz Bowl

 Starting in 1989, Akiva participated in the Israel Quiz Bowl, competing in the Day School division.
 The competition ran through 1993, with Akiva winning in the final year of competition.

 YUNMUN

 In 1993, Akiva sent its first delegation to Yeshiva University's National Model United Nations (YUNMUN), and has been sending students to the conference ever since.
 In 1997, several students were awarded Best Delegate awards.

 Panim El Panim

 In 1997 students from Akiva began attending Panim El Panim, a four-day learning program in Washington DC.

-Eimatai

-In the 2000s Akiva students began participating in Eimatai programs.